CAAPIM/apim-charts/charts/gateway/README.md

 * OTK Instance modifiers are not supported.
 * Install/Upgrade of OTK schema on cassandra database using kubernetes job is not supported.
 * Dual gateway OTK set-up (otk.type: DMZ or INTERNAL) is not supported with ephemeral gateway.
+* OTK upgrade to 4.6.3 will not upgrade the DB with utf8mb4 character set.
+This has to be done seperately following the steps provided in upgrade section in [Techdocs](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/create-or-upgrade-the-otk-database/mysql-database.html)

 OTK Deployment examples can be found [here](/examples/otk)